libts/tslib/README.md

     Option "Device" "/dev/input/eventX"

-* For *Wayland*, you'd make libinput use the new `/dev/input/eventX` and so on.
-Please see your system's documentation on how to use a specific evdev input device.
+Please consult your input system's documentation on how to use a specific evdev input device.

 Let's recap the data flow here: